-Distributions with respect to your shares that are not capital gains dividends will generally be taxable as ordinary income, and generally will not constitute "qualified dividend income" eligible to be taxed at capital gains rates for federal income tax purposes to the extent made out of our current or accumulated earnings and profits.
-Dividends paid to a non-corporate U.S. shareholder generally will not qualify for the "qualified dividend income" tax rate.
+Distributions with respect to your shares that are not capital gains dividends will generally be taxable as ordinary income, and generally will not constitute "qualified dividend income" eligible to be taxed at capital gains rates (through 2012 under current law) for federal income tax purposes to the extent made out of our current or accumulated earnings and profits.
+Dividends paid to a non-corporate U.S. shareholder generally will not qualify for the 15% tax rate for "qualified dividend income" that is currently in effect through 2012.
 Qualified dividend income generally includes dividends paid to most U.S. non-corporate taxpayers by domestic C corporations and certain qualified foreign corporations.
-Because we are not generally subject to U.S. federal income tax on the portion of our REIT taxable income distributed to our shareholders, our dividends generally will not be eligible for the 20% rate on qualified dividend income.
+Because we are not generally subject to U.S. federal income tax on the portion of our REIT taxable income distributed to our shareholders, our dividends generally will not be eligible for the 15% rate on qualified dividend income.
 As a result, our ordinary REIT dividends will continue to be taxed at the higher tax rate applicable to ordinary income.
-Currently, the highest marginal individual income tax rate on ordinary income is 39.6%.
-However, the 20% tax rate for qualified dividend income will apply to our ordinary REIT dividends (i) attributable to dividends received by us from taxable corporations, such as our taxable REIT subsidiaries, and (ii) to the extent attributable to income upon which we have paid corporate income tax (e.g., to the extent that we distribute less than 100% of our taxable income).
+Currently, the highest marginal individual income tax rate on ordinary income is 35%, but this rate is scheduled to increase after 2012.
+However, the 15% tax rate for qualified dividend income will apply to our ordinary REIT dividends (1) attributable to dividends received by us from taxable corporations, such as our taxable REIT subsidiaries, and (2) to the extent attributable to income upon which we have paid corporate income tax (e.g., to the extent that we distribute less than 100% of our taxable income).
+The preferential rates on qualified dividend income will expire on December 31, 2012, unless extended by Congress.
 In general, to qualify for the reduced tax rate on qualified dividend income, a shareholder must hold our shares for more than 60 days during the 121-day period beginning on the date that is 60 days before the date on which our shares becomes ex-dividend.
 Dividends paid to a corporate U.S. shareholder will not qualify for the dividends received deduction generally available to corporations.
 Distributions in excess of our current or accumulated earnings and profits will be treated for federal income tax purposes as a return of capital.
-The amount treated as a return of capital over such tax
+The amount of a return of capital would first reduce the tax basis of the common stock to which the distribution is attributable to the extent of that tax basis, and the excess, if any, of the amount treated as a return of capital over such tax basis would be treated as a gain from the disposition of such common stock.

 In the event that we designate a part or the entire amount distributed as a capital gain dividend, the amount so designated should be treated by you as long-term capital gain to the extent that they do not exceed our actual net capital gain for the taxable year, without regard to the period for which the U.S. shareholder has held its shares.
 Corporate U.S. shareholders may be required to treat up to 20% of some capital gain dividends as ordinary income.
-Long-term capital gains are generally taxable at maximum U.S. federal rates of 20% in the case of U.S. shareholders who are individuals, and 35% for corporations.
+Long-term capital gains are generally taxable at maximum U.S. federal rates of 15% (through 2012) in the case of U.S. shareholders who are individuals, and 35% for corporations.
 Capital gains dividends attributable to the sale of depreciable real property held for more than 12 months are subject to a 25% U.S. federal income tax rate for individual U.S. shareholders who are individuals, to the extent of previously claimed depreciation deductions.